rakudo/rakudo/NOMMAP.markdown

 * Create way for indicating type vars that need reificiation
 * Implement ParametricRoleHOW and ConcreteRoleHOW
 * Ensure the reification of types works

-## Lists, arrays and hashes in the setting
-Get them working.
-We'll have the parametric role support to do that now.

 ## Missing object model bits
 * Implement SubsetHOW, make it work with the syntax